-''' (readtable-sharing-allowed?-set readtable new-value) procedure The procedure readtable-sharing-allowed? returns the content of the 'sharing-allowed?' field of readtable.
-The reader recognizes the \#n\# and \#n=datum notation for circular structures and the printer uses this notation if and only if the content of the 'sharing-allowed?' field is not \#f.
-Moreover when the content of the 'sharing-allowed?' field is the symbol serialize, the printer uses a special external representation that the reader understands and that extends write/read invariance to the following types: records, procedures and continuations.
-Note that an object can be serialized and deserialized if and only if all of its components are serializable. '''
+(readtable-sharing-allowed?-set readtable new-value) procedure The procedure readtable-sharing-allowed? returns the content of the 'sharing-allowed?' field of readtable.
+The reader recognizes the #n# and #n=datum notation for shared and circular structures and the printer uses this notation depending on the content of the 'sharing-allowed?' field and the printing primitive used.
+When the content of the 'sharing-allowed?' field is the symbol default, the procedure write-shared will use this notation for shared and circular structures, the procedures write, display, pp, pretty-print, print, and println will use this notation for circular structures, and the procedure write-simple does not use this notation.
+When the content of the 'sharing-allowed?' field is #f, the printing procedures will not use this notation.
+When the content of the 'sharing-allowed?' field is #t, the printing procedures will use this notation for shared and circular structures.
+Finally, when the content of the 'sharing-allowed?' field is the symbol serialize, the printer uses a special external representation that the reader understands and that extends write/read invariance to the following types: records, procedures and continuations.
+Note that an object can be serialized and deserialized if and only if all of its components are serializable.

 The procedure readtable-sharing-allowed?-set returns a copy of readtable where only the 'sharing-allowed?' field has been changed to new-value.

 Here is a simple example:

 '''

 (define (wr obj allow?)

 (call-with-output-string

-' ()

 (lambda (p)

 (output-port-readtable-set!

-p
+р

 (readtable-sharing-allowed?-set

 (output-port-readtable p)

 allow?))

 (write obj p))))

 (define (rd str allow?)

 (call-with-input-string

 str

 (lambda (p)

 (input-port-readtable-set!

 p

 (readtable-sharing-allowed?-set

 (input-port-readtable p)

 allow?))

 (read p))))

 (define x (list 1 2 3))

 (set-car! (cdr x) (cddr x))

 (wr x #f)

 "(1 (3) 3)"

 (wr x #t)

-"(1 \# 0 = (3) . \# 0 \#)"
+"(1 \#0=(3) . \#0\#)"

 (define y (rd (wr x #t) #t))

 y

 (1 (3) 3)

 (eq? (cadr y) (cddr y))

-#+
+#t.

 (define f #f)

 (let ((free (expt 2 10)))

+'''

+'''

 (set! f (lambda (x) (+ x free))))

 (define s (wr f 'serialize))

 (string-length s)

 4196

 (define g (rd s 'serialize))

 (eq? f g)

 #f

 (g 4)

 1028

 '''